Open Space Planning

 The term open space refers to land that is not intensively developed for residential, commercial, industrial, or institutional use.
 Open space serves many purposes, whether publicly or privately owned, and can include parks, recreational sites, scenery, trails, forests and woodlands, wetland and stream corridors, rare or important habitats, farms, and historic properties.

-Open Space Inventories
+Open Space Inventory and Index

 Terminology used in local open space planning in New York originates from NYS General Municipal Law Sections 239-x and 239-y, which direct Conservation Advisory Councils (CACs) to create an open areas inventory and map.
 Different terms are sometimes used by municipalities, but the purpose of an open areas inventory is the same--to identify open spaces with conservation, historical, or scenic significance, and list them in priority order for acquisition or preservation.
 Once the inventory and map are approved by the local legislative body, they become the municipality's open space index.
 The CAC can then become a conservation board and more formally participate in land use reviews affecting areas in the index.

 Definitions from NYS General Municipal Law Section 239-y